graphql/graphql-scalars/scalars/template-string.md

 # Result spec

-Define which string can be returned.
+Define which strings can be returned.

 Provide positive and negative examples of string return values.